akka/akka/docs/src/main/paradox/java/http/client-side/client-https-support.md

 Usually the process is, if the default system TLS configuration is not good enough for your application's needs, that you configure a custom `HttpsContext` instance and set it via `Http.get(system).setDefaultClientHttpsContext`.
-Afterwards you simply use `outgoingConnectionTls`, `newHostConnectionPoolTls`, `cachedHostConnectionPoolTls`, `superPool` or `singleRequest` without a specific `httpsContext` argument, which causes encrypted connections to rely on the configured default client-side `HttpsContext`.
+Afterwards you simply use `outgoingConnectionHttps`, `newHostConnectionPoolHttps`, `cachedHostConnectionPoolHttps`, `superPool` or `singleRequest` without a specific `httpsContext` argument, which causes encrypted connections to rely on the configured default client-side `HttpsContext`.